wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     );
     ```

-    `withDesign` takes an object whose keys are the names of the subcomponents
+    `withDesign` takes an object whose keys are the names of the sub-components
     which belong to our `CaptionedImage`, and whose values are higher-order
     components which should be applied to each.
 As you'll see below, these HOC's
     often carry elements of styling, and correspond to the "tokens" of a design